ioccc-src/winner/bugs.md

 ## 2001 westley

-### STATUS: missing files - please provide them
 ### STATUS: uses gets() - change to fgets() if possible
 ### Source code: [2001/westley/westley.c](2001/westley/westley.c)
 ### Information: [2001/westley/README.md](2001/westley/README.md)

 This function uses `gets(3)` but it would be ideal if it used `fgets(3)`.
-This one is rather complicated and will be looked at later but you are welcome to try and fix this if you wish.
+This one is rather complicated and will be looked at later (some progress was made by Cody but it is less important than other work) but you are welcome to try and fix this if you wish.

+### STATUS: main() has only one arg - try and make it have 2 or 3

+This program only has one arg to `main()`.
+However changing it to have 2 is not as simple as it might seem.
+Doing this breaks things.
+If memory serves changing it to two will, for instance, break the punch card code output.
+It might be that that is for `fgets(3)`, however, but the point remains: in order to test any fixes you must determine if the extra files generated (some from `sort(1)`) - see the README.md file - generate correct output as well as that the main entry does too.
+You might try running the `try.sh` script and redirect it to a file first so that you can compare the output.
+Make sure to recreate the extra files as described by the author if you do fix this.
+This might be looked at later if nobody else takes up the challenge.

 ### STATUS: missing files - please provide them